jon-xu/scSplit/README.md

    d) This step is also memory consuming, and the RAM needed is highly dependent on the quantity of SNVs from last step and the number of cells.
 As a guideline, a matrix with 60,000 SNVs and 10,000 cells might need more than 50GB RAM to run, please allow enough RAM resource for running the script.

    e) Typical runtime for this step is about half an hour, with default parameters, depending on the nature of the data and the resources being allocated.

+   f) Please notice that scSplit will add one pseudo cluster to represent doublet, so if you don't

 ### 5. (Optional) Generate sample genotypes based on the split result
    a) Run "scSplit genotype" with input parameters: